rjl44/coding-task/README.md

 ## Playwright Testing
 Once the web app is up and running run the following command `npx playwright install` to ensure playwright browsers are installed locally.

-You will also need to create a local **`.env`** file and add the `TEST_USER_EMAIL` and `TEST_USER_PASSWORD` variables to it for the tests to pick up those variables in the tests.
+You will also need to create a local **`.env`** file and add `TEST_USER_EMAIL` and `TEST_USER_PASSWORD` variables to it to allow the tests to pick up those variables.
-*This step is requred becasue in the pipeline these values come from Github secrets and we want to keep user credentials secure*.
+*For the purposes of these tests you can set these variables to be any strings locally as the user will be generated during the test setup in `global-setup.ts`.
+This step is requred becasue in the pipeline these values come from Github secrets and we want to keep user credentials secure*.

 Then you will be able to run tests from your chosen IDE or via a command such as `npx playwright test`.